SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 The confusing thing here is that there were 0 deaths in the paxlovid arm vs 7 deaths in the control arm.
 That seems to lead to an efficacy vs death of 100%&hellip; which, understandably, people have trouble swallowing.

 Here's how I would have reported it.

-Yes, the efficacy vs death was estimated at 100%, but with a 95% confidence limit of 46% &ndash; 100%.
+Yes, the efficacy vs death was measured at 100% (CL: 46% &ndash; 100%).

+But with a 95% confidence limit of 46% &ndash; 100%?!
 That very broad confidence limit is your warning that the trial isn't really powered to report on the blessedly rare event of death.
-A very cautious person might conclude that: death rates were reduced by _at least_ 46%, probably more, maybe as much as 100%, but we can't say with confidence _how much_ more.
+A very cautious person might conclude that death rates were reduced by _at least_ 46%, probably more, maybe as much as 100%&hellip; but we can't say with confidence _how much_ more.
 Still, a _worst case_ reduction in death of 46% is a good result!

 ```R
 > paxDataD <- matrix(c(7, 0, 385, 389), nrow = 2, ncol = 2, byrow = FALSE,